-The board of directors must ... set and revise as necessary the policies of the board of directors, including policies respecting compensation, assessment, rehabilitation and occupational health and safety
+The board of directors must set and revise as necessary the policies of the board of directors, including policies respecting occupational health and safety. compensation, rehabilitation and assessment.

-The Board must make its decision based upon the merits and justice of the case, but in so doing the Board must apply a policy of the board of directors that is applicable in that case.
+The Board must make its decision based on the merits and justice of the case, but in doing this the Board must apply the policies of the board of directors that are applicable in that case.